VuiMuich/leftwm_wiki/Config.md

 would spawn also the children windows on tag 3 even if the parent krita window was moved to a different tag after launch (which is quite annoying!).
 In this case, the user most likely wants to use the `window_title` for the parent window or define other rules for the different child windows (`window_title` rules take precedence over `window_class` rules).

+**Note: This is only available in LeftWM >=0.3.0.
+It is currently only available through aur/leftwm-git or building from source.**

 # Scratchpads

 A scratchpad is a window which you can call to any tag and hide it when not needed.
 These windows can be any application which can be run from a terminal.
 To call a scratchpad you will require a keybind for [ToggleScratchPad](#togglescratchpad).